Westo48/clash-discord/README.md

 6. link existing roles to your server

    - claim clan roles
-     - !claimclanrole `clantag mentionrole`
+     - /claimclanrole `clantag mentionrole`
        - links the clan role to a claimed clan
        - _mentionrole means you have to @mention the role_

    B. claim rank roles

-   - !claimrankrole `rank mentionrole`
+   - /claimrankrole `rank mentionrole`
      - links the rank role to a discord role
        - leader
        - co-leader